Shaquille O'Neal: Marriage and children

 O'Neal married Shaunie Nelson on December 26, 2002.
-The couple have four children: Shareef (b.
-January 11, 2000), Amirah (b.
-November 13, 2001), Shaqir (b.
-April 19, 2003), and Me'arah (b.
-May 1, 2006).
-Nelson also has one son from a previous relationship, Myles.
-O'Neal has a daughter named Taahirah O'Neal (b.
-July 19, 1996) from a previous relationship with his ex-girlfriend Arnetta Yardbourgh.
+The couple have four children, including Shareef.
+Nelson also has a son from a previous relationship whom O'Neal adopted.
+O'Neal also has a daughter from a previous relationship.

-On September 4, 2007, O'Neal filed for divorce from Shaunie in a Miami-Dade Circuit court.
-Shaunie later said that the couple was back together and that the divorce was withdrawn.
-However, on November 10, 2009, Shaunie filed an intent to divorce, citing irreconcilable differences.
+On September 4, 2007, O'Neal filed for divorce from Nelson in a Miami-Dade Circuit court.
+Nelson later said that the couple was back together and that the divorce petition had been withdrawn.
+However, on November 10, 2009, Nelson filed an intent to divorce, citing irreconcilable differences.
 The divorce was finalized in 2011.
-Shaq blames himself for the failed marriage and says he made mistakes and was "greedy."
+O'Neal blames himself for the failed marriage and says he made mistakes and was "greedy".

-In 2015, Shareef was seen in high school basketball highlights as a 6 ft 7 in freshman power forward, and had been described to have "polar opposite playing style to his father" due to his more athletic build and better shooting range.
+In 2015, Shareef was seen in high school basketball highlights as a 6 ft 7 in freshman power forward, and had been described as having a "polar opposite playing style to his father" due to his more athletic build and better shooting range.
 Shareef played in college for the UCLA Bruins before transferring to LSU.

+In November 2023, O'Neal's daughter, Me'Arah, signed her national letter of intent to the Florida Gators.
+The 2024–25 season marked her freshman year at Florida.